 The "Overt Act" Requirement

-Under the federal conspiracy statute, the offense is punishable by up to five years imprisonment, plus fines.
-A significantly lower penalty applies if the object of the conspiracy was merely a misdemeanor (e.g., you conspire to commit vandalism); in that case, the sentence for conspiracy can't exceed the maximum penalty for the misdemeanor.
+Under the federal conspiracy statute, the offense is punishable by up to five years imprisonment, in addition to fines.
+A significantly lower penalty applies if the object of the conspiracy was merely a misdemeanor (e.g., you conspire to commit vandalism).
+In that case, the sentence for conspiracy can't exceed the maximum penalty for the misdemeanor.
 Under state law, the punishments for conspiracy vary.

 Prosecutors commonly charge conspiracy whenever two or more offenders act in tandem.
 A person can be convicted both of an underlying crime and of conspiracy to commit it, and receive separate punishments for each offense.